-Miriam Magaña Lopez is part of the Institute's Network for Transformative Change.
+Miriam Magaña Lopez is a Research and Policy Analyst with the Institute's Network for Transformative Change.
 She is a first-generation immigrant from Jalisco, Mexico.
 Miriam has a BA in Anthropology from Macalester College and an MPH from the University of California, Berkeley School of Public Health.
 Her work has primarily focused on understanding how economic, political and social structures impact the health of immigrant farm workers.
 Recently, she conducted ethnographic fieldwork among vineyard workers to understand how employment regimes influence vineyard workers’ integration in Sonoma Valley.
 Miriam is also a volunteer organizer with Minnesota Immigrant Rights Action Committee (MIRAC) focused on passing a Driver’s License for all bill and stopping the Hennepin County Sheriff Department from cooperating with ICE.